Keywords: parallel Monte Carlo Tree Search (MCTS), Upper Confidence bound applied to Trees (UCT), molecular design

-Abstract: It is common practice to use large computational resources to train neural networks, as is known from many examples, such as reinforcement learning applications.
-However, while massively parallel computing is often used for training models, it is rarely used for searching solutions for combinatorial optimization problems.
-In this paper, we propose a novel massively parallel Monte-Carlo Tree Search (MP-MCTS) algorithm that works efficiently for 1,000 worker scale, and apply it to molecular design.
-This is the first work that applies distributed MCTS to a real-world and non-game problem.
-Existing work on large-scale parallel MCTS show efficient scalability in terms of the number of rollouts up to 100 workers, but suffer from the degradation in the quality of the solutions.
-MP-MCTS maintains the search quality at larger scale, and by running MP-MCTS on 256 CPU cores for only 10 minutes, we obtained candidate molecules having similar score to non-parallel MCTS running for 42 hours.
-Moreover, our results based on parallel MCTS (combined with a simple RNN model) significantly outperforms existing state-of-the-art work.
+Abstract: It is common practice to use large computational resources to train neural networks, known from many examples, such as reinforcement learning applications.
+However, while massively parallel computing is often used for training models, it is rarely used to search solutions for combinatorial optimization problems.
+This paper proposes a novel massively parallel Monte-Carlo Tree Search (MP-MCTS) algorithm that works efficiently for a 1,000 worker scale on a distributed memory environment using multiple compute nodes and applies it to molecular design.
+This paper is the first work that applies distributed MCTS to a real-world and non-game problem.
+Existing works on large-scale parallel MCTS show efficient scalability in terms of the number of rollouts up to 100 workers.
+Still, they suffer from the degradation in the quality of the solutions.
+MP-MCTS maintains the search quality at a larger scale.
+By running MP-MCTS on 256 CPU cores for only 10 minutes, we obtained candidate molecules with similar scores to non-parallel MCTS running for 42 hours.
+Moreover, our results based on parallel MCTS (combined with a simple RNN model) significantly outperform existing state-of-the-art work.
 Our method is generic and is expected to speed up other applications of MCTS.

 Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics

 One-sentence Summary: Novel massively parallel MCTS achieves state-of-the-art score in molecular design benchmark.